How weird can you get and still make money? Check these oddball small business ideas that are killing it.

 “Don’t underestimate a stupid idea” – Mat Carpenter

-Sage words from the creator of a service that consists entirely of stuffing an envelope with glitter and mailing it to someone you resent.
+Sage words from the creator of a service that consists entirely of stuffing an envelope with glitter and mailing it to someone you despise.
 The stuff gets in every cranny, is impossible to clean and is generally considered a lame thing to do.

 People are far more strange and vengeful than you could ever imagine.